Founder and Director

 She visited community centers, churches, and other areas where the Spanish speaking community congregated and led a group of community nursing students in sharing information on the symptoms, developmental impact, and prevention of lead toxicity.

-Give Patients the Care they Need: starting her own practice allowed Dr. Brunk to give patients individualized, patient-oriented care rather than being forced to comply with insurance requirements and constraints on the care she can give, such as limiting the length of time she can spend with patients.
+Give Patients the Care they Need: starting her own practice allowed her to give patients individualized, patient-oriented care rather than being forced to comply with insurance requirements and constraints on the care she can give, such as limiting the length of time she can spend with patients.

-Non-Medication Approach to Type II Diabetes: Dr. Brunk was part of a research team that studied non-medication approaches to Type II diabetes including treatment plans focused on diet and lifestyle.
+Non-Medication Approach to Type II Diabetes: was part of a research team that studied non-medication approaches to Type II diabetes including treatment plans focused on diet and lifestyle.

-The National Institute of Health Office of Dietary Supplement Training: while at the University of Virginia, Dr. Brunk was selected to receive training from the NIH on Nutritional Supplements.
+The National Institute of Health Office of Dietary Supplement Training: while at the University of Virginia Debra was selected to receive training from the NIH on Nutritional Supplements.